miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 The skills of using vi/vim, while not exactly the same as the that of using using TTY (tele-type) style terminals, are closely related.
-The whole *"logging into remote servers"* and *"connecting over serial"* things are not covered here in this article, suffice to say remote-typewriters (TTY) used devices called Terminals, thus the language of *Terminal* used today.
+The whole *"logging into remote servers*"and"*connecting over serial"* things are not covered here in this article, suffice to say remote-typewriters (TTY) used devices called Terminals, thus the language of *Terminal* used today.